 Hallam’s post, entitled ‘Social media optimisation: the end of SEO?‘ tackled The Guardian‘s piece head on and spearheaded a social media storm for Guardian author Tim Anderson as SEO practitioners from across the UK took to Twitter and Google Plus to have their say.

 “There’s always going to be debate around the value of SEO, as there is with all marketing techniques”, explained Laura Hampton, Digital Marketing Manager at Hallam and author of ‘Social media optimisation: the end of SEO?’.

 “It’s always healthy to discuss different techniques but on this occasion, the argument put forward was seriously flawed and factually inaccurate.
 This kind of discussion isn’t healthy and I’m glad so many SEO practitioners have got involved to intelligently and articulately defend SEO, using real life experience and expertise to do so.”

-Following in the popularity of Laura’s post, Hallam Internet’s Managing Director Susan Hallam met with The Guardian author Tim Anderson and interviewed him on his article and his response to the adverse reaction it received.
+Following in the popularity of the post, Hallam’s Managing Director Susan Hallam met with The Guardian author Tim Anderson and interviewed him on his article and his response to the adverse reaction it received.